vinta/awesome-python/README.md

 * [fsociety](https://github.com/Manisso/fsociety) - A Penetration testing framework.
 * [setoolkit](https://github.com/trustedsec/social-engineer-toolkit) - A toolkit for social engineering.
 * [sqlmap](https://github.com/sqlmapproject/sqlmap) - Automatic SQL injection and database takeover tool.
+* [python-nmap](https://pypi.org/project/python-nmap/) - python-nmap is a python library which helps in using nmap port scanner.
 ## Permissions

 *Libraries that allow or deny users access to data or functionality.*